Zehelein/pg-transactional-outbox/lib/README.md

 ## Using database polling

-The second approach handle messages when they were added to the transactional inbox or outbox is to use database polling.
-Your node.js application will query those tables on a regular interval to see if new messages arrived.
+The second approach handles messages when they are added to the transactional inbox or outbox is to use database polling.
+Your node.js application will query those tables at regular intervals to see if new messages arrived.
 When unprocessed outbox messages are found they can be sent via e.g. a message broker.
-For inbox messages a message handler will be executed to handle the message.
+For inbox messages, a message handler will be executed to handle the message.

 This setup is purely based on the database and does not use logical replication: